ebrahimebrahim/udacity-sf-02-camera-feature-tracking/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+---

+Above is the original README for the assignment.
+Below are my (Ebrahim's) additions.

+---

 ## How I was able to build on ubuntu

 1. Install `sudo apt install libgtk2.0-dev pkg-config`